xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2017.33  Oct 15, 2017
+   -- enh (keith)   Add a dead pixel colour output process to xSchedule which only blanks a pixel if the colour would be wrong
+   -- enh (keith)   Add the ability to disable output processes -- bug (keith)   Fix multilight wiring dialog not displaying correctly -- enh (keith)   Set model start channel back to one when user selects the end of model model as that is the most common desired resilt
+   -- enh (keith)   Some checks to warn if xSchedule and xLights are outputting to lights at once -- enh (keith)   Add level pulse colour to VU Meter ... pulses a colour when music reaches specified intensity and changes colour each time it does
+   -- bug (keith)   Fix piano timing track setting not loading properly -- bug (keith)   Fix xSchedule doesnt respect force local IP 2017.33  Oct 15, 2017
    -- bug (gil)     Fix Galaxy not blending when reverse is checked.
 Fixes #949.
    -- enh (keith)   Add xSchedule gamma processing on output